-This document will describe the architectural design of an Interoperability Layer for use within the OpenHIE project (The OpenHIM is a reference implementation of an OpenHIE Interoperability Layer).
+This section describes the architectural design of an Interoperability Layer for use within the OpenHIE project (The OpenHIM is a reference implementation of an OpenHIE Interoperability Layer).
 It describes the key components that should make up an interoperability layer and how this relates to the other services that are used in OpenHIE.

-The full requirements that the Interoperability Layer community have identified can be found here: Interoperability Layer - Use Cases and Requirements
+The full set of requirements that the Interoperability Layer community have identified can be found here: Interoperability Layer - Use Cases and Requirements

-The following is a list of key requirements that are seen as necessary for an interoperability layer:
+The following is a list of key requirements that are seen as necessary for any type of interoperability layer:

 - Provide a central point for authentication and authorization to the HIE services.

 - Log, audit and monitor communications for the components of the HIE.